httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 param-value   = sh-item
 ~~~

-In HTTP/1, each member is separated by a comma and optional whitespace.
+In textual HTTP headers, each member is separated by a comma and optional whitespace.
 For example, a header field whose value is defined as a list of strings could look like:

 ~~~ example
 Example-StrListHeader: "foo", "bar", "It was the best of times."
 ~~~

-In HTTP/1, inner lists are denoted by surrounding parenthesis, and have their values delimited by a single space.
+In textual HTTP headers, inner lists are denoted by surrounding parenthesis, and have their values delimited by a single space.
 A header field whose value is defined as a list of lists of strings could look like:

 ~~~ example
 Example-StrListListHeader: ("foo" "bar"), ("baz"), ("bat" "one"), ()